-Formal learning is structured and typically led by instructional designers and trainers in a classroom setting.
-Informal learning offers more flexibility for learners and can often be accessed on-the-go via mobile devices.
+Formal learning is structured, typically led by instructional designers & trainers in a classroom setting.
+It is what most people traditionally think of when they think of training.
+Informal learning, on the other hand, has no formal structure or curriculum, offers more flexibility for learners and can often be accessed on-the-go via mobile devices.

 However, it’s important to understand that there are many different opinions out there on formal vs. informal learning, and there’s certainly more than one approach for each.

-With the formal learning bus, "the driver decides where the bus is going; the passengers are along for the ride."
+With the formal learning/bus analogy, "The driver decides where the bus is going; the passengers are along for the ride."

-When on the informal learning bike, "the rider chooses the destination, the speed, and the route."
+As for the informal learning/bike comparison, "The rider chooses the destination, the speed, and the route."

-To understand better, let’s take a closer look at the ways many of us at Brainshark view these two different approaches for corporate training.
+To understand better, let’s take a closer look at how many view these two different approaches for enterprise training.

 What Is Formal Learning?

-Formal learning programs are typically synonymous with full-scale learning management systems (LMS), with courses and curricula mapped in a very structured way.
-As a result, content is generally created by a specified group of instructional designers and trainers.
+Formal learning programs typically include specific courses and curricula mapped in a very structured way that must be delivered and consumed on a specific timetable.
+As a result, content is generally created and delivered by a specified group of instructional designers and trainers.

-The content development process usually lasts longer with formal learning programs, as those involved are often tasked with creating long, thorough presentations and publishing via a potentially complex LMS tool set.
+The content development process usually lasts longer with formal learning programs, as those involved are often tasked with creating long thorough presentations and publishing via a potentially complex platform.

-Content and learning materials can be delivered via a traditional class room training model, complete with lectures, required reading and scheduled testing.
-Live webinars and screen-sharing technology can also be used so that remote learners can attend the required sessions.
+Content and learning materials can be delivered via a traditional classroom training model, complete with lectures, required reading and scheduled testing.
+With so many organizations shifting to a full-time remote workforce, live webinars and screen-sharing technology can be used so remote learners can complete the required sessions.